zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 ## Rails asset pipeline

-There are several options for invoking the [Rails asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html) when deploying to Heroku.
-For general information on the asset pipeline please see the [Rails 3.1+ Asset Pipeline on Heroku Cedar](rails-asset-pipeline) article.
+When deploying to Heroku, there are several options for invoking the [Rails asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html).
+Please review the [Rails 3.1+ Asset Pipeline on Heroku Cedar](rails-asset-pipeline) article for general information on the asset pipeline.

-The `config.assets.initialize_on_precompile` option has been removed is and not needed for Rails 7.
-Also, any failure in asset compilation will now cause the push to fail.
-For Rails 7 asset pipeline support see the [Ruby Support](ruby-support#rails-5-x-applications) page.
+Rails 7 removed the `config.assets.initialize_on_precompile` option because it is no longer needed.
+Additionally, any failure in asset compilation will now cause the push to fail.
+For Rails 7 asset pipeline support, see the [Ruby Support](ruby-support#rails-5-x-applications) page.

 ## Troubleshooting

-If you push up your app and it crashes (`heroku ps` shows state `crashed`), check your logs to find out what went wrong.
-Here are some common problems.
+If an app deployed to Heroku crashes (`heroku ps` shows state `crashed`), review the app’s logs to determine what went wrong.
+The following section covers common causes of app crashes.

-### Runtime dependencies on development/test gems
+### Runtime Dependencies on Development or Test Gems

-If you're missing a gem when you deploy, check your Bundler groups.
-Heroku builds your app without the `development` or `test` groups, and if your app depends on a gem from one of these groups to run, you should move it out of the group.
+If a gem is missing during deployment, check the Bundler groups.
+Heroku builds apps without the `development` or `test` groups, and if the app depends on a gem from one of these groups to run, move it out of the group.

-One common example is using the RSpec tasks in your `Rakefile`.
-If you see this in your Heroku deploy:
+A common example is using the RSpec tasks in the `Rakefile`.
+The error often looks like this:

 ```term
 $ heroku run rake -T